jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

 </div>

 #### Create image caption using RNN
 Let's study a real example to study RNN in details.
-We want our system to automatica provide captions by simply reading an image.
+We want our system to automatically provide captions by simply reading an image.
 For example, we input a school bus image into a RNN and the RNN will produce a caption like "A yellow school bus idles near a park."
 <div class="imgcap">
 <img src="/assets/rnn/cap.png" style="border:none;">